open/close all folders

 - Pipsqueak is anything but small.

 - Also, Mai, whose name means "Smile."
-She's pretty much played as a Goth who finds everything boring.
+She's played as a Goth who finds everything boring.

 - There's also Toph Beifong, whose name translates to "fragile lotus".
 She's anything but.
 It makes sense in context, though, as her parents certainly thought that she was fragile.